ember-learn/docs-whyEmber/README.md

 # docs-whyEmber
-repository for developing marketing materials for Ember.js
+This is a repository for developing targeted marketing materials for Ember.js.
+Contributions are welcome.
+You can submit a PR that edits a file if you know which audience it would benefit.
+If you're unsure, please put the idea in the start-here file.

 ## audiences by target
 - execs